charrus/kuupgrade/README.md

 * Install a kernel
 * Remove a kernl

-Ultimately it'll have facilities to query available kernels, and the ability to upgrade to the latest, or latest point.
+Ultimately it'll have facilities to upgrade to the latest, or latest point release.

 It's very alpha - so will change a lot.